celery/celery/examples/ghetto-queue/README.rst

 Using Redis instead
 ===================

-To use redis instead you have to configure the following directives in ``celeryconfig.py``::
+To use redis instead, you have to configure the following directives in ``celeryconfig.py``::

     CARROT_BACKEND = "ghettoq.taproot.Redis"